 Research undertaken by the Economic and Social Research Institute (ESRI) between 2003 and 2005 found significant gender differences in active and social participation in sport in Ireland.
 On foot of this research the "Women in Sport Initiative" was launched by the Irish Sports Council in 2005 to increase participation of women in sport.
-The overarching objectives of the Women in Sport programme are to raise the overall physical activity levels among women and to support women's roles within sports organisations.
+The overarching objectives of the Women in Sport programme were to raise the overall physical activity levels among women and to support women's roles within sports organisations.

 Research conducted by the ESRI in 2005 revealed that less than one in five Irish women met the National Activity Guidelines of 30 minutes of moderate/vigorous activity for at least 5 days a week.
 At the other end of the physical activity spectrum, approximately the same one in five proportion of women were effectively sedentary i.e. played no sport, did not take part in any recreational walking or did not walk or cycle for transport.
 Given the positive association between physical activity and physical and mental health in particular these numbers represented a significant challenge to the policy system.